 A store that specialises in M&M’s candy and merchandise has got to be one of the best places for kids in NYC.
 Whilst at Times Square a visit to this huge candy store is a must for all chocolate and candy lovers regardless of age.
 You will be amazed at the tall canisters of M&Ms. The kids will love choosing all the colours they want, and you will all have great time just hanging out and having fun.

 If you’re in NYC with tweens, they will love a visit to Midtown Comics.
-This two-story store is the place to go to shop comic books, graphic novels, action figures, and more.
+This two-story store is the place to go shopping for comic books, graphic novels, action figures, and more.
 You will be amazed by the number of comics, books, memorabilia, and action figures they have here.
 If you love comics and superheroes, this is definitely a must visit, to get your superhero fix.

 This 90-minute, timed-entry entertainment experience is found in the heart of Times Square, located in the former headquarters of The New York Times.
 Dive in the deep to the ocean without getting wet on this undersea adventure that showcases cutting-edge technology and photo-realistic animation that takes you on an interactive journey from New York City to the South Pacific.
 You will be in awe whilst digitally experiencing the sea’s greatest wonders and mightiest creatures in the ocean.